 11. Chihuahua

-This breed is known for being extremely loyal – almost to a fault.
+This breed is known for being extremely loyal, almost to a fault.
 They can be a bit protective of their people, which can lead to some aggression and territorial problems.
 They are known for their big personalities.
 Many have comical traits that set them apart from other breeds.
 Socialization is extremely important for Chihuahuas.
 Otherwise, they can become territorial and aggressive.

 12. Greyhound

-The last dog breed you probably thought would appear on this list is a Greyhound.
+The last dog breed that you probably thought would appear on this list is a Greyhound.
 However, while they are one of the fastest dogs in the world, they have very little endurance.
 A short walk once a day is all they need.
 Alternatively, a quick run around a fenced-in area is also suitable.
 They love to play fetch and similar games.
 These dogs sleep for almost 18 hours a day, which doesn’t leave much time for running.

 Many people consider Greyhounds to make wonderful pets, even if they are still bred mostly for races.
 They are loving and affectionate.
 Many enjoy the company of humans and will get along with other animals as well, including cats as long as they are socialized from a young age.
-They have a high-prey drive in many cases, but this can vary from dog to dog.
+They have a high prey drive in many cases, but this can vary from dog to dog.
 They don’t tolerate roughness and can actually get injured more than other breeds, as they have thinner than usual skin.
 They are not generally barkers, though they may bark on some occasions.

 13. Pekingese

 If you’re looking for a lap dog, the Pekingese is a suitable option.
-These small dogs originated in China and were originally bred as lap dog for Chinese royalty.
+These small dogs originated in China and were originally bred as lap dogs for Chinese royalty.
 For this reason, these dogs are quite affectionate and love people.
 They are tougher than you may expect from their small size, though.
 They absolutely have “small dog syndrome.”

 They are loyal to their people but generally friendly to everyone.
 They can be a bit noisy, which is true for most small dogs.

-Featured Image: dezy, Shutterstock
+Featured Image Credit: dezy, Shutterstock